fkuersch/obsidian-import-yinote/README.md

 ### Template examples

+> Note: You can find full examples in the [scripts](/scripts) folder in this repository.

 For example, if you want to insert the `meta.title`into your note, you'd write the following line in your template:

 ```markdown